jules2689/trudeau/docs/2020-04-20/q_a.md

 **Question**:

-Prime Minister, waste Nova Scotia shooter on the federal government's radar?were any federal agencies watching him?
+Prime Minister, was the Nova Scotia shooter on the federal government's radar?were any federal agencies watching him?